SethSilverBeard/jira-awesomizer-defaults/README.md

 ----------
 1. Shouldn't JIRA have this already?

 Yes!
 But they don't.
-It's been 13 years since someone requested this feature and Atlassian has yet to act: https://jira.atlassian.com/browse/JRASERVER-4812
+It's been 13 years since someone requested this feature: https://jira.atlassian.com/browse/JRASERVER-4812

 2. It's not working!